DOI-USGS/hyswap/docs/source/examples/percentile_calculation_examples.rst

     90.03

 Percentiles can also be calculated for multiple streamflow values at once.
-Below is an example of fetching NWIS streamflow data for a USGS gage and then calculating variable-threshold percentiles using all of the data.
+Below is an example of fetching streamflow data for a USGS gage and then calculating variable-threshold percentiles using all of the data.
 Then, new variable-threshold percentile values are interpolated for measurements from a recent month.

 .. code::

-    # fetch data from NWIS using dataretrieval
+    # fetch data from USGS using dataretrieval
     df, _ = dataretrieval.waterdata.get_daily(
         monitoring_location_id="USGS-03586500",
         parameter_code="00060",